kiwix/kiwix-js-pwa/scripts/Kiwix_JS_WikiMed_Release_Body.md

 **MS Store status: IN CERTIFICATION**
 **Winget status: IN CERTIFICATION**

-Please choose the correct version (only the Store version will self update):
+Please choose the correct version (only the UWP version will self update, others will notify you):

 * **Linux** (installation instructions below):
   - **Portable (Electron)**